torvista/Zen_Cart-Structured_Data/README.md

 1. Copy contents of /files/zc_plugins to the corresponding folder in your development site and Install it.
 If you have a prior installation of Structured Data it will remove those files and add new constants which were previously defined in the script.

+## UNINSTALL
+Er...Click on Uninstall.

+Note that the uninstall will remove all the settings.

 ## Configuration
 1. Admin->Configuration->Structured Data
 Add your site-specific values.